Generic SQL Server Setup Guide

 - The Validating Replication Config Test verifies that your database has an incremental sync method enabled (either CDC or CT).

-NOTE: The tests may take a few minutes to finish running.
+The tests may take a few minutes to finish running.

 Related articles